Patent attorney: India

 In India, a person registered to practice before Indian Patent Office is called a "Registered Patent Agent" or simply "Patent agent".
 The Indian Patent Law specifically does not mention the designation of "Patent Attorney".
+Therefore, there are different roles for patent attorney and patent agent in India.

 Indian Patent Office conducts a qualifying examination for patent agent registration yearly (earlier, it was twice a year).
 Indian Patent Law mandates a science or technical degree for person(s) to appear for the qualifying examination.
 Other criteria for eligibility include being an Indian Citizen, and 21 years of age.
 There are approximately 2000 registered patent agents in India as of April 1, 2010.

-However, a decision on March 15, 2013 by the Madras High Court (Single Judge), stated that advocates, by possessing a law degree from a recognized university, have a right to file, appear and undertake all responsibilities of a patent agent.
-The single judge rejected the contention that to appear before the Patent Office, advocates required additional specific science/technical qualification such as B.Tech in Information Technology etc. According to this judgement, Advocates having degree in Engineering and Science are "Registered Patent Attorney" in India.
+However, a decision on March 15, 2013, by the Madras High Court (Single Judge), stated that advocates, by possessing a law degree from a recognized university, have a right to file, appear and undertake all responsibilities of a patent agent.
+The single judge rejected the contention that to appear before the Patent Office, advocates required additional specific science/technical qualification such as B.Tech. in Information Technology etc. According to this judgement, Advocates having degree in Engineering and Science are "Registered Patent Attorney" in India.